m3rcury02/React_Ecom/README.md

 3. Users can add the products to the cart page
 4. Also user can add their favourite products

-## Issues

-### In case of any db.json issue please enter the following line in the terminal of my project

- cd node_modules/ && ln -s /path/to/db.json db.json

- Since create-react-app can't access files outside src, this will create a copy of db.json in node_modules folder and point it to the db.json in the root folde r

 ### Toast notification
 Since the server-side api using fetch request is causing a redirect, it results in a page refresh.
 Hence could not display the toast